anthonypuppo/sk-nl2ef-plugin/README.md

 ## Getting Started

-To get a local copy up and running follow these simple steps.
+To get a local copy up and running follow these steps (this demo uses the OpenAI endpoints).

 ### Prerequisites